 - When any ongoing support payments are due

-Divorce is hard and mediation meetings where your personal lives and finances are discussed can be incredibly painful.
-Our solicitors will be there to support you during this time and we can assure you that any collaborative divorce we assist with is always treated with the sensitivity and care it deserves.
+Divorce is hard and meetings where your personal lives and finances are discussed can be incredibly painful.
+Our collaborative lawyer will be there to support you during this time and we can assure you that any collaborative divorce we assist with is always treated with the sensitivity and care it deserves.

 Benefits for Both Parties Involved in a Divorce